 Although HSS is thought to be difficult to cut and shape, manufacturers are prepared for the slightly higher demands the steel provides.
 They use specialized tools and machines to ensure the final product is exactly right.
 The other issue often brought to mind is that HSS cannot be protected from rust, but it can be coated with a protective layer to prevent corrosion without adding weight.
 It also preforms very well in crash test simulations, upholding the high safety standards of the automotive industry.

 On the repair side of the industry, the demand of HSS requires the introduction of new types of repair procedures.
 For example, when common steel is heated it can be bent or molded into shape; when heat is applied to HSS, it actually becomes weaker.
-At Quality Assured Collision & Glass, our technicians undergo yearly training to learn the latest industry standard practices.
+At Quality Assured Collision & Glass, our technicians for full collision repair undergo yearly training to learn the latest industry standard practices.